Mitroshin/KotlinInAction/README.md

         3.3.4 No overriding for extension functions

-            You can't overryde an extension function.
+            You can't override an extension function.

             -> example10
             -> example11

             The extension function is resolved statically.

             If the class has a member function with the same signature as an extension function, the member function always takes precedence.

         3.3.5 Extension properties